evildmp/vurt/articles/twelve-rules.rst

 5: Use perspectives
 =====================================

-Another way to be more effective by deliberately placing limits on what you discuss is to limit the *scope* of what your own approach - **choose and use perspectives consciously and deliberately.**
+Deliberately placing limits on what you discuss is always effevtive.
+Another way to do this is to pay attention to the *scope* of your own approach - **choose and use perspectives consciously and deliberately.**

 Suppose you're invited to say what you think is significant about open-source software.
 Topics like this are risky, because they are so open-ended - one could write a book on the subject.
 They can lead you to respond in unfocused, unmemorable ways.
 You can avoid this risk by opting to consider the question *from some particular perspective*, closing down the open-endedness.